 We left off in the middle of an attack, and leading the charge is the Heartless we saw stealing a man’s heart earlier in the world: the Soldier, which actually kit in weapons and armour.
 The Soldier showcases what’s to be a design byword for the Heartless from here on out: they look like giant dorks.
 It’s also wearing a strange red crest, depicting a heart with an X through it.
 Most of the Heartless can be found with these crests, though you might not notice them until the far end of the game when one of the Ansem Reports points them out.
 The Soldier also introduces several other artistic motifs: the zig-zag mouth you find on many Heartless, and also the “spiral false eye” design that Heartless sometimes wear when their eyes are obscured, which you can spot on its helmet.

-This is why the Heartless are so afraid of you, by the way: you are “unlocking” their hearts and causing the Heartless to be destroyed where they would normally just reform as a new shadow-monster somewhere else (apparently you have a similar effect on the ones that fade into darkness even though they don’t have a glistening heart, best not to question it).
+This is why the Heartless are so afraid of you, by the way: you are “unlocking” their hearts and causing the Heartless to stop being a Heartless, whereas they would normally just reform as a new monster somewhere else (what actually happens in narrative terms is still unclear, but in game terms they’re at least out of your way).
 But why do the “Heartless” have hearts to begin with?
 Hrm.

 Those complaints made, I have to hand it to the developers for their two-pronged narrative approach to the Heartless: we’ve been told that they won’t let up attacking Sora because he has the Keyblade, but will let up attacking civilians if he can kill their leader.
 It makes it so you can leave the world later in the narrative without worrying about the people… while still never being out of trouble yourself.
 Most games are practically afraid to depopulate an area of enemies lest they deprive you of gameplay, and thus you can fight the bad guys till doomsday and never make an impact on the world.
 You still don’t have an impact on monster population in Kingdom Hearts, but at least there’s a good explanation!

 Still, fighting’s not a bad thing.
 Like most RPGs, it’s a bad idea to pass up fights, or your level will be too low.
-But just this once, you might want to skip a few fights on the way to the boss in Third District.
+But just this once, you might want to find a save point and then skip a few fights on the way to the boss in Third District.
 The game’s about to pull a stunt.

 Once you do make to the Third District, you end up in the middle of a plaza in front of a fountain depicting the Lady and the Tramp, their only KH reference to date.
 There, Sora, Donald and Goofy are finally united, when Donald and Goofy are blown off a high balcony and down to ground level (as a nice touch, you can actually access the balcony later in the game).
 There isn’t any time for introduction, as the game throws all three characters into another fight against Soldiers.
 You have to deal with this fight before the boss shows, and there’s no rest or healing in between, making for a fairly extended battle that might tax you more than you can afford before fighting a boss.
 Thankfully, Donald and Goofy come stocked with healing items, but if you don’t put out a solid effort against the Soldiers, the dog and the duck will waste all their party favours before the boss even shows.